 I'm Under 21, Can I Become an Instructor?

 The NRA has three types of instructors.
-All Certified Instructors have to be 21 or older.
+All Certified Instructors must be 21 or older.
 Certified Instructors can teach on their own without over-site.
 This is also the certification you want to be able to teach Ohio CCW classes.

-NRA Assistant Instructors are able to assist in classes and order course materials from the NRA.
-To become an Assistant Instructor you have to be 18 or older and complete all the other requirements just as if you wanted to become a Certified Instructor.
+NRA Assistant Instructors can assist in classes and order course materials from the NRA.
+To become an Assistant Instructor, you have to be 18 or older and complete all the other requirements just as if you wanted to become a Certified Instructor.

 Contact Kevin with any questions about the different levels or instructors.